 - 4. The Area Chairman will compile all county reports into one Program of Work Report and complete the Area VSU Report Form.
 All pages should be submitted to the State Leadership Development Chairman by September 15. - 5.
-The State Leadership Chairman will publish the information in the VSU Program booklet at the next KEHA State Meeting.
-The member from each area with the highest total hours in each category will receive a special state certificate.
+The State Leadership Chairman will award a plaque to the individual with the greatest number of hours STATEWIDE in each category and will award certificates to 2nd and 3rd place for each category STATEWIDE annually at the State Meeting.